vizzuhq/ipyvizzu/docs/tutorial/chart_settings.md

 # Chart settings

-You can change the behaviour of the chart with chart properties and constructor arguments.
+You can change the behaviour of the chart with the constructor arguments and the chart properties detailed below.

 ## Constructor arguments

-### Size of Chart
+### Chart size

 The size of the chart can be changed with `width` and `height` [constructor](../reference/ipyvizzu/chart.md#ipyvizzu.chart.Chart.__init__) arguments.

 !!! info
-    `width` and `height` constructor arguments are optional and the default values are `800px` and `480px`, but you can change them to any valid cssText value.
+    `width` and `height` constructor arguments are optional, the default values are `800px` and `480px`.
+You can set them to any valid cssText value.

 ```python